codio/tutorial_yo_angular/annotations.md

 ![panels ready](img/panels-created.png)

-Use the navigation buttons at the top to move to the next step. all Ok
+Use the navigation buttons at the top to move to the next step.

 @annotation:tour
 ##MEET YEOMAN